 Staff stated they felt respected, supported and valued.
 They were proud to work in the practice.
-Staff discussed their training needs at an annual appraisals.
+Staff discussed their training needs at one to one meetings and during clinical supervision.
 They also discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.